makyo/writing/content/work/acethetic.md

 The way they looked at it, Jace had three things working in concert to make life difficult: they were ace, they were a werewolf, and they were single and didn't want to be.
 If any one of those three things were to disappear, their life would become simple.
 Trivial.
 Easy-peasy, lemon squeezy.

 The three of them together were three halves of a person trying to become one whole.
 Were the asexual bit gone, they'd plop right down in the center of the dating pool and immediately be partnered.
-Were the were bit untrue, they could live a comfortable life seeking out an ace partner without the undue pressure put on them by the whole "turns into a wolf-person once a month" thing.
+Were the werewolf bit untrue, they could live a comfortable life seeking out an ace partner without the undue pressure put on them by the whole "turns into a wolf-person once a month" thing.

 And boy could they bypass a lot of they would just be okay being single.